Understanding what stress does to our bodies may be the key to changing how it affects us. (9 minute read)

 - Loss of libido

 - Absent or irregular menstrual cycles in women

 There are three stages to stress: the alarm, the resistance, and the exhaustion stage.

 1. THE ALARM STAGE

 You know that burst of energy we get when something stressful happens?
 That’s our body going into panic mode.
-Our heart beats faster and sends more blood to our arms and legs in case we need to fight or flee—like if we had to run from a bear.
+Our heart beats faster and sends more blood to our arms and legs in case we need to fight or flee—like if we had to run from the bear.
 Our SNS is activated to protect us and our brain triggers our adrenal glands to secrete cortisol, giving us a boost of adrenaline which increases our energy in order to fight or flee.

 As our stress levels rise, there is an increase in our pulse, blood pressure, blood sugars, blood fats, respiration, sweating, and pupil dilation.
 When our stress is physical (like being chased by that bear) we’ve actually got to fight the fight or run away, and so we utilize those biochemical changes.
 But most often we’re sedentary when the stress is coming at us; anxiety at work, relationship issues.
 Our adrenaline is going up, up, up, but the biochemical changes that drive it aren’t being utilized.
 What happens is that our bodies have to adapt to being sedentary when it’s getting the message that it needs to be moving and utilizing the fuels it needs.
 So now we are in the SNS zone and it’s communicating to every cell in the body that our life is in danger.
 Our body’s perception is that it needs to fuel us to get out of danger.
 But were not actually running away from a bear, we’re sitting at our desks.
 Our bodies make the fast burning fuel available (stored glucose) and it comes out to fuel us, but we don’t utilize the fuel, because, again, we’re not actually running from the bear.
 This puts us in a consistent adrenaline rush.